OlaHPH/ex1/h3-Hash.md

 My thought: The chapter is a great introduction to cryptography.
 The language used is very down-to-earth, and fun to read.
 </p>
  </details>
 <details><summary>Click here! a) Install Hashcat.
-See Karvinen 2022: Cracking Passwords with Hashcat- uncompleted</summary>
+See Karvinen 2022: Cracking Passwords with Hashcat- uncompleted, error encountered</summary>
     <p>
 I got stuck with this task, and got to Matthieu's report for inspiration (cannot recommend his enough) but even Matthieu's couldn't help me get through this task this time.